 But, if you are a beginner or an intermediate some fat gain is actually optimal for your progress.

 This is because you can’t maximize strength and muscle growth while preventing fat gain completely.
 Your body is not perfect in that way that it can funnel all surplus calories into strictly muscle gains (regretfully).

 Experienced fitness coaches usually recommend beginners and intermediates to go for a muscle to fat gaining ratio in the range of 1:3/4 – 1:1.

 I explain the problem with not maximizing muscle growth as a beginner and intermediate in greater detail in my article on how fast can you gain muscle.

 If you are interested in learning more about getting your nutrition right, gaining strength and muscle and burning unwanted fat, then you should take a look at my top free resource.

 I wrote it for both men and women!

-The main idea behind the pdf is to serve as your blueprint to getting the body you want!
+The main idea behind the guide is to serve as your blueprint to getting the body you want!

 It also covers in-depth what I believe to be the biggest sticking point for people who can’t seem to control their weight.

-It has everything you need to know and I am giving it away as my gift to you.
+It has everything you need to know and I am giving it away as a welcome bonus for joning my email list.